A3ABS/warframe-1999-theme/README.md

 ## Usage

-Once the theme is installed, Waybar will automatically use the custom theme.
-You can modify the `config` and `style.css` files to suit your preferences.
+Once the theme is installed, **Waybar** will automatically use the custom theme.
+You can modify the following files to suit your preferences:

-For customizations:
-- Adjust the layout in the `config` file.
-- Modify the look and feel using the `style.css` file.
-- Change the image path if you're using your own icons.
+- **`config`**: This file contains the configuration for Waybar, including custom shortcuts, modules, and the way they interact with your system.
+- **`style.css`**: This file controls the visual appearance of the theme.
+Feel free to change the colors, font sizes, and other design elements to match your style.

 ## License